Sigma AF 17-70mm f/2.8-4.5 DC macro - Review / Test Report - Analysis

 The distortion characteristic of the lens is about average (in the true sense) for a

 zoom lens in this class.
-At 17mm there're quite pronounced barrel distortions
+At 17mm there is quite pronounced barrel distortion

-changing to relatively moderate pincushion distortions at 70mm.
+changing to relatively moderate pincushion distortion at 70mm.
 The neutral

 setting is somewhere between 24mm and 40mm.